LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 </aside>

-Suppose you were ordering pizza.
+Suppose you’re ordering pizza.
 You want a simple cheese pizza with ham and mushrooms.
 You use the online ordering system, and you notice that adding ham to your pizza triples its price.
 We're not talking some kind of fancy ham where the pigs were fed on caviar and bathed in champagne, just a regular run-of-the-mill pizza topping.
 You may still order it if you’re starving and no other options are available, but _how does it make you feel?_